 From the Outdated column of the course table in the Course Management page, you can see how many users marked that course as outdated.
 In this way, you’ll be able to easily recognize and then update or delete that content, thus keeping your platform always up-to-date.
 For further information about Course Management, refer to the articles in this section.

-Using the Blacklisted Tags functionality, you can add a blacklist of words that you don’t want to appear in tags associated with both formal content (courses) and informal content (assets and questions).
+Using the deny list for tags functionality, you can add a deny list of words that you don’t want to appear in tags associated with both formal content (courses) and informal content (assets and questions).

-In order to configure the Blacklisted Tags functionality, begin by accessing the Admin Menu from the gear icon in the top right corner of your platform.
+In order to configure the deny list, begin by accessing the Admin Menu from the gear icon in the top right corner of your platform.
 Then, select the Advanced Settings option in the Settings section.
-Here, find the Blacklisted Tags tab on the left side of the page, where you can insert the tags you want to add to the blacklist.
-In order to add a tag, type the word you want to be blacklisted, then press Enter on your keyboard.
+Here, find the Tags on the Deny List tab on the left side of the page, where you can insert the tags you want to add to the deny list.
+In order to add a tag, type the word you want to be added to the list, then press Enter on your keyboard.

-Please note that the blacklist only works on tags auto-generated by the Artificial Intelligence.
-AI already excludes by default any tags with words that are considered inappropriate (using the built-in profanity filter), then it excludes the tags included in the blacklist.
+Please note that the deny list only works on tags auto-generated by Artificial Intelligence.
+AI already excludes by default any tags with words that are considered inappropriate (using the built-in profanity filter), then it excludes the tags included in the deny list.

-While the profanity filter is a single list of words not allowed (offensive words, swear words, etc.) in all platforms, with the blacklist you can define a specific list of words for your own platform, including words that you consider to be inappropriate for different reasons, such as competitors’ names and brands.
-Thus, blacklisted words are not necessarily offensive.
+While the profanity filter is a single list of words not allowed (offensive words, swear words, etc.) in all platforms, with the deny list you can define a specific list of words for your own platform, including words that you consider to be inappropriate for different reasons, such as competitors’ names and brands.
+Thus, words on the deny list are not necessarily offensive.